 Dyslexia / specific learning difficulty screenings are available to students whose performance in coursework (assignments), and examinations is impacting on their progress and performance in university.
-In such cases, students should be advised in writing - preferably via their TCD email account - to complete the steps at the following link: https://www.tcd.ie/disability/services/dyslexia-screening.php.
-The final step requires Tutors to complete a Referral Form, which should be returned to the Disability Service by email to email@example.com.
+In such cases, students should be advised in writing - via their TCD e-mail account - to complete a Dyslexia consultation.
+The final step requires Tutors to complete a Dyslexia Consolation Referral Form, which should be returned to the Disability Service by e-mail to email@example.com.

 Students who disclose a disability:

-Students who disclose a disability to staff and who are seeking guidance and support should be informed in writing - preferably via their TCD email account - that they are advised to register with Disability Service as soon as possible.
-The nine steps to DS registration are detailed at the following link: https://www.tcd.ie/disability/current/registration.php.
-You may also complete a Disability Services Referral Form, which the student should bring with them at the point of registration.
+Students who disclose a disability to staff and who are seeking guidance and support should be informed in writing - via their TCD e-mail account - that they are advised to apply for supports with the Disability Service as soon as possible.
+The 12 steps of the DS application are explained in detail here.

-Students on professional courses who disclose a disability but are reluctant to register with the Disability Service:
+Students on professional courses who disclose a disability but are reluctant to apply for supports with the Disability Service: